Orientation sign-ups for new Spring 2016 students will be available in early November.

 Orientation will take place on the 255 acre campus, which offers ample opportunity to explore the University services and landmarks.
 Various sessions during orientation may be held in a variety of buildings throughout campus.
 Because of this, we encourage you to wear warm and comfortable clothes as the weather is often very cold in January.

 While attending Orientation you will have your picture taken and receive your WolfCard.
 Your WolfCard is your campus ID card, meal card, library card, recreation center card, and many other uses.
 For a complete listing of the WolfCard uses, including banking options go to the WolfCard site.
+You will need a picture ID with you to ontain your WolfCard.
+You will also need to be enrolled in a minimum of 1 credit to be eligible for a WolfCard.

 * A full detailed schedule will be provided upon check in.
 Schedule subject to change.